 Contact Balams Law Group at (404) 445-2005 to schedule a free case evaluation.
-Emanuel Balams is based in Atlanta and represents clients throughout the area, including Lawrenceville, Marietta, Decatur, Buckhead, Johns Point, Sandy Springs, East Point, Forest Park, Smyrna, College Park, Duluth, Brookhaven, Roswell, Milton and other surrounding cities.
+ReShea Balams is based in Atlanta and represents clients throughout the area, including Lawrenceville, Marietta, Decatur, Buckhead, Johns Point, Sandy Springs, East Point, Forest Park, Smyrna, College Park, Duluth, Brookhaven, Roswell, Milton and other surrounding cities.

 Call (404) 445-2005 today.

 If you are involved in an auto accident with a driver who is uninsured, your insurance company may pay for the damages.
 For your company to cover the costs, your policy must include uninsured or underinsured motorist coverage.
 However, securing the payment typically is not an easy process.